 Converting a bathtub to a shower requires a bigger drain.

 Bathtubs and tub/shower combinations have a 1-1/2” drain.
 Showers require a 2” drain to handle the extra water.
 Therefore, the entire length of the 1-1/2” bathtub drain will need to be removed and replaced with a 2” drain with a P-trap for your bathtub conversion.
 The drain will also need to be repositioned.
 Bathtub drains are located at the front of the tub.
-Shower drains are in the middle to allow for proper drainage.
+Shower drains are either in the middle or the front to allow for proper drainage.
+For showers, if the drain is in the front, it will be a linear drain.

 The effort to do this primarily depends on 3 factors: (a) floor – concrete or wood framing (b) distance the 2” drain will need to travel and connect to another 2” or 3” drain (c) the number and type of plumbing fixtures already on the line you’re connecting to and the number of turns and bends to get there.
 All this matters and is dictated by building code (one of the many reasons building permits are critical for this type of work!).
 If it’s not installed correctly, you will have drainage problems which can include nasty sewer back-up issues.